jxdx/yelp-clone-api/README.md

 I deployed the API to AWS EC2 and RDS using Elastic Beanstalk.
 The server was up and running and connecting to the database however, after adding a new SECRET_KEY_BASE environment variable for JWT encoding the Elastic Beanstalk environment is not cooperating.
-At the moment I'm even able to access full logs.
+At the moment I'm not even able to access full logs.

 Due to time constraints I will have to move on from this and come back if I have time.